Artificial UV Radiation Profile

-Exposure to UVR may be dermal or ocular.
+Exposure to artificial UVR may be dermal or ocular.

-CAREX Canada estimates that approximately 141,000 Canadians are likely exposed to artificial UV radiation in their workplaces.
-The largest industrial groups exposed are commercial and industrial machinery repair (i.e. welding), and personal care services (i.e. tanning and nail salons).
-The largest occupational groups exposed include welders, followed by medical laboratory technologists and pathologists’ assistants, and sheet metal workers.
+CAREX Canada estimates that approximately 133,000 Canadians are likely exposed to artificial UV radiation in their workplaces.
+The largest industrial groups exposed repair and maintenance (includes welding), fabricated metal product manufacturing, and personal and laundry service.
+The largest occupational group exposed is welders and related machine operators.
+Other exposed occupations include animal health technologists and veterinary technicians, medical laboratory technologists, and managers in customer and personal services.

 Other occupations with potential for exposure to artificial UVR include tanning appliance operators, as well as workers in industrial photo-processes, sterilization and disinfection (sewage effluents, drinking water, swimming pools, operating rooms and research laboratories), non-destructive testing, printing, phototherapy, UV photography, UV lasers, food industry quality control, and discotheques.[3,4,38]